 Aruba’s focus on unique wellness activities is what sets it apart from comparable sun-soaked destinations.
 And it’s got the white sand beaches, the perfect turquoise water and the straight 80-degree days that make it feel like paradise.
-Combine that with those wellness activities that can done as a family – and it’s the ideal vacay.
+Combine that with those wellness activities that can done as a family – and it’s the ideal family vacation.

 Wellness Activities for Kids in Aruba – A Family Vacation Twist

 Instead of doing our usual: snorkeling, sitting on the beach and eating everything in sight (though we did that, too), I decided to follow Aruba’s lead on this trip.
 I chose activities that were infamous here, like stand-up paddle boarding (surprisingly easier than it looks) and aloe vera spa treatments.
 (I learned that this miracle plant is grown right in Aruba).

 Stand-up Paddle Boarding

 This sport actually originated right around here, so if you’re going to try it, this is the perfect place to do it.
 The water in Aruba is incredibly calm, making it a somewhat easy sport to pick up if you’re relatively good at balancing.
 I had never done it before, but after my instructor told me that he took a 5-year-old out earlier that day, I was determined to show him that my 38-year-old bod still had a few tricks left.

-Yoga with kids
+Yoga with Kids

 The unique setting sets it apart from anywhere else.
-And at the Hilton Aruba Resort, you can participate in their daily gratis yoga class with your family to get your day off to a fantastic start.
+And at the Hilton Aruba Resort, you can participate in a daily gratis yoga class with your family to get your day off to a fantastic start.

-Why should you get an Aloe Vera massage in Aruba?
+Why Should You Get an Aloe Vera Massage in Aruba?

 The massage therapist rubbed my body with pure liquid aloe vera, along with a few shots of local rum (on, not in, my body).
 The aloe smoothed and softened my skin, rubbing away any impurities, while the rum made me feel sleepy, cozy and relaxed.